 RFK, 1961 – “We’re going to bring a new spirit to the government.
 “Not necessarily young men, but new men, who believe in a cause, who believe their jobs go on forever, not just from 9 to 5; who believe they have a responsibility to the United States, not just to an administration, and who can really get things done.”

-As your Senator I will fight for you, as I have fought my entire life.
+As your Senator, I will fight for you, as I have fought my entire life.
 I will fight for those who work hard and deserve to be treated fairly and equally, but I will also fight for those who cannot work hard, and are marginalized and oppressed by a broken system.
 I have spent my life working for those less able to manage, from practicing medicine and surgery in Africa, Asia and Mississippi, to advocating for transgender and gay persons, abused women, the developmentally disabled and mentally ill, and those unable to move up the economic ladder because of paycheck stinginess and tax unfairness.
-For the past decade I have worked 24/7 to create a better world.
+For the past decade I have worked 24/7, for little to no remuneration, to create a better world.
 The work of repairing the world, known in the Jewish ethical and social justice tradition as tikkun olam, is incumbent upon us all.
 How we treat the least amongst us is the gauge of our decency as a people.

 We have to rebuild the great middle class, guaranteeing that we have the means and opportunity to achieve decent and productive lives, and are in a position to then help those who cannot.
 We must nurture those with special gifts, and build the social and political systems that will bring us closer to a future where everyone can fulfill her dream.